Yotsuya: Notable people

-Yotsuya in fiction
+In fiction

 Yotsuya has figured prominently in various works of fiction.
 The kabuki play Yotsuya Kaidan took place there, as did the novel Teisō Mondō by Kan Kikuchi.
 Yotsuya was the setting for the Shōtarō Ikenami historical novel Kenkaku Shōbai and the jidaigeki television series based on it.
 It was also featured in the novel Norwegian Wood by Haruki Murakami.